fleckert/github-deploy-samples/readme.md

 Here, creating an User Assigned Managed Identity might be a quick way to provide the Azure context for GitHub workflows.

+The point I am trying to make... the User Assigned Managed Identity does NOT have to be used on the GitHUb Runner, it can be used like any other Microsoft Entra ID application.

 The GitHub Action [azure/login](https://github.com/azure/login)  is the default way how to log in, but the Azure CLI + GitHub native approach works as well.